louchesprocket/pgnutil/README.md

 ## Building

-To build, open the project in IntelliJ Idea and select "Build->Rebuild Project" from the menu bar.
+To build, open the project in IntelliJ Idea and select "Build->Build Artifacts->pgnutil:jar->Rebuild" from the menu bar.
 Then run script/mkdist.sh.
 This will create the pgnutil integrated executable in the dist directory.

 ## Usage